 What Floreant POS Is Missing

-While Floreant POS can be customized as much as you want if you are techie enough, its basic functions still do not include advanced POS features such as customer management, email marketing, a customer-facing display, and an online ordering system integration.
+- Advanced POS features: While Floreant POS can be customized as much as you want if you are tech-savvy enough, its basic functions still do not include advanced POS features such as customer management, email marketing, a customer-facing display, and an online ordering system integration.
 These are features that some businesses might deem essential to scale.
 However, ORO POS, Floreant’s paid version, includes tips payout, more flexible reporting features, and the ability to split tabs.

 How We Evaluated Open Source POS Systems

 We looked at several open source POS systems, comparing features that business owners expect from any POS software and considering the advantages of open source platforms—adaptability, community support, and compatibility with different operating systems.
 We looked for a modern interface, active updates, and depth of features.

 Based on our evaluation, Odoo is the best open source POS system for small businesses, scoring a 3.91 out of 5.
 It stood out from the competition, with the largest number of positive user reviews on multiple sites and a wide range of useful features making it good for retail and restaurant businesses.
 Inventory management is integrated into the system, and it’s compatible with most POS hardware, so you don’t have to buy specific systems.
 Plus, Odoo is free.